 Ground cover will be planted along eroding mountain slopes, hillsides and watersheds.
 Plant varieties will be systematically propagated in every biohabitat.
 Diversified softwood plantations will be replanted along devastated fringes between hardwood and softwood habitats.
 Climax ecologies will be restored and protected wherever possible.

-Specially tailored oleophage (oil-eating) bacteria will attack every oil slick from driveway sheens to industrial and maritime spills.
+Specially tailored oleophage (oil-eating) bacteria will attack oil slicks from driveway sheens to industrial and maritime spills.
 Special trees, shrubs and micro-organic communities will soak up runoff water and persistent toxins for subsequent harvest and recycling.
 Almost every watershed, wetland and beach on Earth can be restored to a pristine state.

 Solar power is another peace technology that weapon managers loathe because of its decentralized, anarchic and anti-combat nature.
-On a battlefield, it is unreasonable to expect to draw energy directly from the sun.
+On a battlefield, it is not reasonable to expect to draw energy directly from the sun.
 After all, any energy-collecting machine caught out in the open would get bombed to bits, not to mention bringing its consumers to the attention of the enemy.

 Trees capture carbon as they grow.
 Large tree plantations absorb huge amounts of carbon dioxide and thus hold back greenhouse warming.
 As old growth biomass collects more water and carbon on land, the oceans might recede, warm up and salinate.
 Massive reforestation projects may counter the effects of industrial greenhouse gasses that seem to generate glacial melt, marine cooling and desalination.
 This cooling may interrupt vast deep-sea currents that rearrange temperature variations and moderate the climate.

 The Emerald City Seattle has less and less tree cover every year.
-Biomass, clean air and shade suffer in proportion.
+Biomass, clean air and shade suffer all in proportion.
 Urban arborists replace big, old trees with dwarf ones that won’t impinge on overhead power and telephone lines.
 This bureaucratic compromise contradicts their fondest inclination.
-Why don’t you plant big trees and bury the damned power lines instead?
-We urbanites have lost our soul to concrete and asphalt … when all our cities could be gardens!
+Why don’t you plant big trees and bury the power lines instead?
+We urbanites have lost our soul to concrete and asphalt … when all our cities could be turned into gardens!

 Uruk, Babylon, Rome, Love Canal, your hometown: this list of ecocides can stretch out real long real fast.